Louis Linwood Voit III Player Props: Brewers vs. Angels

-Louis Linwood Voit III -- hitting .250 with two doubles, a walk and four RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Los Angeles Angels, with Reid Detmers on the mound, on April 29 at 7:10 PM ET.
+The Milwaukee Brewers, including Louis Linwood Voit III (hitting .250 in his past 10 games, with two doubles, a walk and four RBI), take on starting pitcher Jose Suarez and the Los Angeles Angels at American Family Field, Sunday at 2:10 PM ET.

 Louis Linwood Voit III Game Info & Props vs. the Angels